Invented tradition: Application of the term and paradox

-Fakelore
+Pseudo-folklore

-Fakelore or pseudo-folklore is inauthentic, manufactured folklore presented as if it were genuinely traditional.
+Pseudo-folklore or fakelore is lore (or activities, documents, etc) falsely presented as if it were genuinely traditional.
 The term can refer to new stories or songs made up, or to folklore that is reworked and modified for modern tastes.
 The element of misrepresentation is central; artists who draw on traditional stories in their work are not producing fakelore unless they claim that their creations are real folklore.
-Over the last several decades the term has generally fallen out of favor in folklore studies because it places an emphasis on origin instead of ongoing practice to determine authenticity.
+Over the last decades the term has generally fallen out of favor in folklore studies because it places an emphasis on origin instead of practice to determine authenticity.

 The term fakelore was coined in 1950 by American folklorist Richard M. Dorson in his article "Folklore and Fake Lore" published in The American Mercury.
 Dorson's examples included the fictional cowboy Pecos Bill, who was presented as a folk hero of the American West but was actually invented by the writer Edward S. O'Reilly in 1923.
 Dorson also regarded Paul Bunyan as fakelore.
 Although Bunyan originated as a character in traditional tales told by loggers in the Great Lakes region of North America, William B. Laughead (1882–1958), an ad writer working for the Red River Lumber Company, invented many of the stories about him that are known today.
 According to Dorson, advertisers and popularizers turned Bunyan into a "pseudo folk hero of twentieth-century mass culture" who bore little resemblance to the original.

 Folklorismus also refers to the invention or adaptation of folklore.
 Unlike fakelore, however, folklorismus is not necessarily misleading; it includes any use of a tradition outside the cultural context in which it was created.
 The term was first used in the early 1960s by German scholars, who were primarily interested in the use of folklore by the tourism industry.
 However, professional art based on folklore, TV commercials with fairy tale characters, and even academic studies of folklore are all forms of folklorism.